romanr95/GUIDS/MASSA/MASSA_TESTNET.md

 ```
 ./massa-node
 ```
-Node stop. (ctrl+c)
+Stop the node. (ctrl+c)
 # STEP 5
-We create a service file so that the node works in the background.
+Create a service file for the node to run in the background.
 (Replace "YOUR_PASSWORD" with your password)
 ```
 printf "[Unit]